lnrdll/laravel-wsl/README.md

 #### Terminal

-To configure the VSCode to use the WSL environment, you'll have to update the user's profile settings.
+To configure the VSCode Shell to use the WSL environment, you'll have to update the user's profile settings.

 * `File -> Preferences -> Settings`